Wondering how to survive New York City with toddlers?

-When faced with the decision of whether to stay at home with my nearly 2 year old while my husband was traveling to New York City on business for a week – it was a no-brainer.
+When faced with the decision of whether to stay at home with my nearly two-year-old while my husband was traveling to New York City on business for a week – it was a no-brainer.
 I literally started packing before my husband finished the sentence about the trip!
 Firstly, the thought of a week alone at home with my little guy scared me a little bit, and my 30th birthday was during this time, and who could pass up great shopping?
 It was time to see if New York City with toddlers was doable.

 This wasn’t Liam’s first time on a plane, we had traveled to Cuba in December which, except for giving me a bloody nose on the plane ride home was ok!
 The flight to New York was only an hour each way (and luckily the hum of the jet engine lulled him to sleep on both flights!)

-Here are my trips and tricks for traveling to New York City with young kids!
+Here are my trips and tricks for traveling to New York City with toddlers!

-Getting Around: Getting around the city can prove being a bit of a challenge.
-We took a coach bus into the city $12 USD per adult) and once we were there were going to rely on the subway and the good-old heel toe express.
+Getting around the city can prove being a bit of a challenge.
+We took a coach bus into the city ($12 USD per adult) and once we were there were going to rely on the subway and the good-old heel toe express.
 We also were armed with our fabulous Quinny Stroller and our baby sling.

 Other than walking and the subway we took a double decker bus around the city, with the option to hop-on or hop off at various locations.

 The subway can be a challenge to those with strollers, New York City is not as accessible as Toronto, and only certain stations have elevators up to street level.

-Must See Attractions – With about 12 hours a day to fill of toddler time, while daddy was at work, I had done lots of research about where to go, what to do and here are my top picks of things to do in New York with toddlers…
+With about twelve hours a day to fill of toddler time, while daddy was at work, I had done lots of research about where to go and what to do.
+Here are my top picks of things to do in New York with toddlers…